 Visiting Auschwitz in winter

 As the summer months, the winter at Auschwitz will be just as extreme.
-While there is heating in the buildings at Auschwitz the camp at Birkenau is open to all of the elements.
+While there is heating in the buildings at Auschwitz, the camp at Birkenau is open to all elements.

-You need to make sure you have all of the correct clothing to visit Auschwitz in winter.
-There are so many things that you need to consider when you plan on visiting the Auschwitz concentration camp.
-We hope that our trips to Auschwitz give you some idea of what to expect and some things to consider before you go.
+You need to ensure you have all the correct clothing to visit Auschwitz in winter.
+There are so many things to consider when you plan on visiting the concentration camp.
+We hope our trips to Auschwitz give you some idea of what to expect and some things to consider before you go.

 Visiting Warsaw: All the best ways to get to Auschwitz from Warsaw